 Vegan Queso Fresco is a fresh and mild-tasting vegan cheese perfect for crumbling on top of Mexican dishes, salads, soups and veggies.
 Made with just 4 ingredients (plus water and salt), preparing this versatile vegan cheese is easy!
 It's also oil-free, gluten-free and suitable for whole-food, plant-based diets.

 I first shared the recipe for this Almond Queso Fresco as part of my Smoky White Bean Tacos post.
 In fact, the cheese was the inspiration for the tacos instead of the other way around.

-I wanted a soft and creamy vegan cheese that would hold its shape after setting in a mold but would also crumble well, like a traditional queso fresco or blanco or feta.
+I wanted a soft and creamy vegan cheese that would hold its shape after setting but would also crumble well, like a traditional queso fresco or blanco or feta.
 And raw slivered almonds accomplished this perfectly!

-Equipment Needed to Make Almond Queso Blanco
+Equipment Needed to Make Almond Queso Fresco

 - food processor

 - ramekin or other small bowl to serve as a mold

 4 Easy Steps to Make It

 - soak the slivered almonds in hot water for 1 hour (or overnight in room temperature water)